-- No more than six Computer Science taught courses may be taken; - Candidates may not take both a Philosophy thesis and a Computer Science project.
+- No more than six Computer Science taught courses may be taken;

-The following combinations are therefore permitted:
+- Candidates may not take both a Philosophy thesis and a Computer Science project.

-- Three Philosophy papers (maybe including a thesis) (24 units); - Two Philosophy papers (maybe including a thesis) and either three Computer Science courses or a Computer Science project (25 units); - One Philosophy paper (or thesis), and six Computer Science courses (26 units);
+In Computer Science and Philosophy, the following combinations are therefore permitted:

-- One Philosophy paper, three Computer Science courses and a Computer Science project (26 units); - Five Computer Science courses and a Computer Science project (24 units).
+- (i) Three Philosophy papers (maybe including a thesis) (24 units); - (ii) Two Philosophy papers (maybe including a thesis) and either three Computer Science courses or a Computer Science project (25 units); - (iii)(a) One Philosophy paper (or thesis), and six Computer Science courses (26 units); - (iii)(b) One Philosophy paper, three Computer Science courses and a Computer Science project (26 units); - (iv) Five Computer Science courses and a Computer Science project (24 units).